sha1290/SHASHI-KUMAR/README.md

 # SHASHI-KUMAR
 WEB DEVELOPMENT
-JAVA my love, toufgh to catch
+JAVA my love, tough to catch
 C++ /c ,vector in C++ is mystery
 DSA is easy ,but hard to recall
 Python -need to work on